sonamsamdupkhangsar/sonamsamdupkhangsar.github.io/custom-nginx-authentication-with-auth-url-annotation/README.md

 I have a service named `user-rest-service` that provides some user service.
 Now, I want to secure it by checking user requests for a JWT token that is valid with a service called `jwt-rest-service`.
 For valid we will check that the token has not expired by time.

-If the JWT token is not expired then it will return a Http 200 status.
+If the JWT token is not expired then `jwt-rest-service` will return a Http 200 status.
 If JWT is expired it will return a Http 400 response code.

 <br/>
 The following is the workflow with numbers reflecting the workflow sequence: